Jerome-Net4k/hris-system/README.md

 # hris-system

-Installation
+Installation</br>
 Create new database on mysql
-The name is "hr_management2" without qoute</br>
+The name is "hr_management2" without qoute.</br>
-From the file hris-system check mo yung database folder tapos import mo sa ginawa mong database
+Click the import then import the file.</br>
+The File is located on the hris-system folder file .sql</br>

 start accessing localhost server http://localhost/hris-system/